Applied Part 5. Mutation Testing of Specifications

 - misses an old

-mutation_id, - worsens diagnostic depth,
+mutation_id, - degrades diagnostic depth,

-- exceeds the recovery time limit.
+- exceeds the recovery-time limit.

 > [runnable] — the command below corresponds to book2/examples/stress-mutator.